Walking Forward – Cancer Research for American Indians

 Recent data analysis suggests that cancer patients with screen-detectable cancers are now presenting with earlier stages of disease and experience higher cure rates.

-In the future, Walking Forward hopes to step beyond cancer issues and encourage American Indians of western South Dakota to focus on all health issues, such as smoking cessation, diabetes, and obesity since many of these conditions also increase the risk of cancer.
+In the future, Walking Forward plans to step beyond cancer treatment issues and encourage American Indians of western South Dakota to focus on all health issues throughout the continuum.